dBdone/build/terms.md

 also decrease the type of Features accordingly, in that case, the corresponding lower fee will be charged with the beginning of the following billing cycle.

-**6.4.** dBdone Plans.
-We offer different plans tailored to your needs.
-Bedroom and Studio are subscription-based (monthly or yearly payments), while App Only is a one-time purchase with updates for one year.
-Talent–Free Plan App: 1x License (MacOS, Windows), dBdone Plugin(AU/VST/AAX), up to 75 projects, Plugin & Tempo Detection(Ableton Live) Statistics: Dashboard Backup Online: Custom Link Page (with ads), 3 Spaces (with ads, max.
-50MB), Lossless Audio (WAV,AIFF)
+**6.3.1.** dBdone reserves the right to change prices for its products and services with 30 days' notice to existing customers.
+Price changes will be communicated via email or through the User Account.
+Existing customers may cancel their subscription before the price change takes effect if they disagree with the new pricing.
+Price changes do not affect already paid periods.

+**6.4** dBdone Products and Services

+We offer various products and services tailored to your needs:

-Plugins: AI Chords (10 credits/month) General: Regular support, updates AppOnly – One-Time Purchase App: 1x License (MacOS, Windows), dBdone Plugin (AU/VST/AAX), Unlimited projects, Plugin & Tempo Detection (Ableton Live)
+**dBdone App** – Lifetime License App: 1x License (MacOS, Windows), dBdone Plugin (AU/VST/AAX), Unlimited projects, Plugin & Tempo Detection (Ableton Live)
+Statistics: Dashboard Backup General: Priority support, lifetime updates

+**dBdone Spaces** – Cloud Storage Service Free Version: 50MB storage, 3 Spaces max, compressed audio, no password protection Lite Version: 25GB storage, unlimited spaces, uncompressed audio, password protection Pro Version: 100GB storage, unlimited spaces, uncompressed audio, password protection

+**AI Credits Packs** – For AI-powered plugins Available in S, M, and L sizes for use with dBdone AI plugins (currently AI Chords) Credits are consumed immediately upon use and are non-refundable after use

-Statistics: Dashboard Backup Online: Same as TalentPlan Plugins: AI Chords (10 credits/month) General: Priority support, 1 year of updates Bedroom–Subscription Plan (Monthly/Yearly Payment) App: 1x License(MacOS, Windows), dBdone Plugin (AU/VST/AAX), Unlimited projects, Plugin & Tempo Detection (Ableton Live)
+**Bedroom Bundle** – Subscription Plan (Monthly/Yearly Payment) App: 1x License (MacOS, Windows), dBdone Plugin (AU/VST/AAX), Unlimited projects, Plugin & Tempo Detection (Ableton Live) Statistics: Dashboard Backup Online: my.dbdone.com/username link, Spaces Lite (25GB storage), Lossless Audio (WAV, AIFF) Plugins: AI Chords (100 credits/month) General: Priority support, updates

-Statistics: Dashboard Backup Online: Custom Link Page (no ads), Unlimited Spaces (+password protection, max.
-10GB), Lossless Audio (WAV, AIFF) Plugins: AI Chords (100 credits/month) General: Priority support, updates.
-Studio–Subscription Plan (Monthly/Yearly Payment) App: 2x Licenses (MacOS,Windows), install on two devices, dBdone Plugin (AU/VST/AAX), Unlimited projects, Plugin & Tempo Detection (Ableton Live) Statistics: Dashboard Backup Online: Custom Link Page (no ads), Unlimited Spaces (+ password protection, max.
-100GB), Lossless Audio(WAV, AIFF) Plugins: AI Chords (250 credits/month) General: Priority support, updates We reserve the right to update plan features as needed.
-For pricing details, visit our official pricing page.
+**Studio Bundle** – Subscription Plan (Monthly/Yearly Payment) App: 2x Licenses (MacOS, Windows), install on two devices, dBdone Plugin (AU/VST/AAX), Unlimited projects, Plugin & Tempo Detection (Ableton Live) Statistics: Dashboard Backup
+Online: my.dbdone.com/username link, Spaces Pro (100GB storage), Lossless Audio (WAV, AIFF) Plugins: AI Chords (250 credits/month) General: Priority support, updates

+**Pentimento Plugin** – Collaboration with TAETRO VST, AU, AAX plugin for MacOS and Windows Free version with limited samples and functions Full version includes 3 TAETRO sample packs and custom sample functionality

+We reserve the right to update product features and pricing as needed.
+For current pricing details, visit our official pricing page.

+**6.5.** AI Credits and Earned Credits

+**6.5.1.** AI Credits Packs are digital products that provide credits for use with dBdone AI-powered plugins.
+Credits are consumed immediately upon use and cannot be transferred between users.

+**6.5.2.** dBdone may offer free AI credits through various promotional activities, account tasks, or as part of product bundles.
+These earned credits are subject to the same terms as purchased credits.

+**6.5.3.** AI Credits have no cash value and cannot be exchanged for money or other products.
+Unused credits may expire after a period of inactivity as specified in the User Account.

+**6.5.4.** For AI Credits Packs, customers have a 14-day withdrawal right for unused credits only.
+Once credits are consumed, they are non-refundable.
+Refund requests must be made via email to hello@dbdone.com.

+**6.6** License Keys and Registration Tokens

+**6.6.1.** Upon purchase of dBdone App, AI Chords plugin, Pentimento plugin, or other licensed products, customers receive a unique Registration Token that can be found in their account under "My Products" (/my\_products).

+**6.6.2.** Registration Tokens are required to activate and use the purchased products.
+Customers must copy the token and paste it into the respective application or plugin when prompted during installation or activation.

+**6.6.3.** Registration Tokens are personal and non-transferable.
+Sharing, selling, or distributing tokens to third parties is prohibited and may result in license termination.

+**6.6.4.** Customers are responsible for keeping their Registration Tokens secure and confidential.
+Lost or compromised tokens may be replaced at dBdone's discretion.

+**6.7.** Trial Periods

+**6.7.1.** dBdone may offer trial periods for certain products and services, typically lasting 14 days from the date of download or activation.

+**6.7.2.** During the trial period, customers have access to the full functionality of the product without payment.
+No credit card or payment information is required to start a trial.

+**6.7.3.** Trial periods automatically expire after the specified duration.
+To continue using the product after the trial period, customers must purchase a valid license or subscription.

+**6.7.4.** dBdone reserves the right to limit the number of trial periods per customer, device, or IP address to prevent abuse.

+**6.7.5.** Data created during trial periods may be retained for a limited time after expiration to allow for license purchase and data recovery.

+**6.8.** Beta Testing Programs

+**6.8.1.** dBdone may offer beta testing programs for new features, products, or services.
+Participation in beta programs is voluntary and may be subject to additional terms and conditions.

+**6.8.2.** Beta software and services are provided "as is" and may contain bugs, errors, or incomplete features.
+Beta participants acknowledge that beta services may not be stable or fully functional.

+**6.8.3.** Beta participants may be required to provide feedback, report bugs, and participate in testing activities.
+All feedback and bug reports become the property of dBdone.

+**6.8.4.** Beta participants agree to keep beta features and information confidential and not to disclose details about beta programs to third parties.

+**6.8.5.** dBdone reserves the right to terminate beta programs at any time and may limit or restrict access to beta features without notice.

+**6.9.** Important Service Communications

+**6.9.1.** dBdone uses MailJet to send important service communications and updates to all registered users.
+These communications are essential for the proper functioning of your account and services.

+**6.9.2.** Important service communications include, but are not limited to: critical service notifications, security updates, billing information, essential service changes, account security alerts, and compliance-related information.

+**6.9.3.** While important service communications contain critical information necessary for account security and service functionality, users may opt out using the unsubscribe link provided in MailJet communications.
+However, opting out may result in missing critical service information that could affect your account or service access.

+**6.9.4.** Users are responsible for ensuring their registered email address remains valid and accessible. dBdone is not responsible for missed communications due to invalid, inaccessible, or blocked email addresses.

+**6.9.5.** For marketing content, updates, and news, users can voluntarily subscribe to our Substack newsletter, which is separate from important service communications and can be unsubscribed from at any time.

 ## 7. Content